hwesselmann/ranking-info/README.md

 ### Docker

 The project includes a Dockerfile and a docker-compose configuration to run a production environment.
 To start the stack, you need adapt docker-compose.yml to fit your needs, build the image and run `DATABASE_PASSWORD=your_password docker-compose up` to set a password for the postgresql container and the application.
 Next you need to run the database migrations and add an admin user (see above).
-The docker image is rather big at the moment due to some build dependencies for required gems (~ 1.3GB).

 After starting the stack, you can access the application by calling `http://127.0.0.1:3000` in a browser.